hadmacker/campaign_pm/notes_act1.md

 ---

 HA:
-> When the players arrive at the inn, they find that Pearson has already been murdered in his inn room.
+> When the players arrive at the inn, they find that Starhold has already been murdered in his inn room.
 The room is in disarray and it's clear that there was a violent struggle.
 The players are immediately suspected of the murder by the inn staff and the city guard, and they must clear their names by finding the real killer.

 Have an eyewitness observe the players in the victim's room